Chemusky/todo-list/README.md

         [Profile B](https://github.com/profile B)

-See also the list of [Contributors] who participated in this project
+See also the list of [Contributors](https://github.com/PurpleBooth/a-good-readme-template/contributors) who participated in this project

-# License
+## License

-This project is licensed under the [CCo1.0Universal] (License.md) Creative Commons License - see the [License.md](License.md) file for details
+This project is licensed under the [CC01.0Universal] (License.md) Creative Commons License-see the [License.md](License.md) file for details